 If you put high emphasis on the reputation and stability of a bank, U.S. Bank is undoubtedly an excellent option to consider.
 However, if you want a bank that comes with more features and higher APYs on your balances, better options are out there.
 Let’s look at three alternatives.

 JPMorgan Chase Bank is one of the best alternatives to U.S. Bank because it is reputable and ranks as the largest full-service bank.
 It is arguably a better alternative because it offers a broader menu of financial services and products, including an extensive range of credit card offerings.
-The bank also provides decent APYs on business checking, CDS, and savings accounts.
+The bank also provides decent APYs on business checking, CDS, and business savings accounts.

 Who Is Chase Bank Best For?